-- When Services window opens, locate Background Intelligent Transfer Service and check its status.
-If the service status isn’t set to Running, right click the Background Intelligent Transfer Service and choose Start from the menu.
+- Locate Background Intelligent Transfer Service and check its status.
+If the service status isn’t set to Running, right click on it and choose Start from the menu.

 - Repeat the previous step for Windows Update and Workstation services.
 After doing that, close the Services window.

 - Search for cmd and click on Run as administrator to start Command Prompt.

 Some PC issues are hard to tackle, especially when it comes to corrupted repositories or missing Windows files.
 If you are having troubles fixing an error, your system may be partially broken.